amcaplan/amcaplan.github.io/source/_posts/blog/2014-07-17-asynchronous-javascript-without-failing-capybara-tests.markdown

 - Ruby
 - JavaScript
 - Capybara
+twitter:
+  description: A little trick for avoiding nasty Capybara errors.
 ---

 Recently at work, I spent over a day trying to get one failing test to pass.
 I tried everything in the code, but no dice.
 Finally, I realized that the problem wasn't with my code - it was with the way Capybara works.
 I want to save you the time I lost, so let's get to it.